Introduction to Generics in Java

 ArrayList<? super T> al

-This ArrayList object “al” will hold any data of type T and all its superclasses.
+The ArrayList object “al” will hold any data of type T and all its superclasses.

 Advantages of Generics in Java

-- Code Maintenance and Reusability: Due to generic classes and methods, one need not re-write the code in case of a change in requirements later, making the code easier to maintain and reuse.
+- Code Maintenance and Reusability: Due to Generic classes and methods, one need not rewrite the code in case of a change in requirements later, making the code easier to maintain and reuse.

-- Type Safety: Provides type safety to the collection framework by defining the data type the collection can hold beforehand and eliminating any chances of failure at run time due to ClassCastException.
+- Type Safety: Provides type safety to the collection framework by defining the data type the collection can hold beforehand; and eliminating any chances of failure at run time due to ClassCastException.

 - Eliminating the Need to Typecast: Since the data types being held by the collections are already determined, one need not typecast it at the time of retrieval.
 This reduces the code’s length and a coder’s effort.